JwalantModi15/OurList/README.md

 # OurList - My Grocery List

-OurList - My Grocery List is an Android Application, developed using Kotlin language in android studio.
+OurList - My Grocery List is an Android Application, designed and developed using XML and Kotlin language in android studio.

 ## Description: